4301 West Markham, Slot 803 — Little Rock, AR, 72205

 Sample processing: A defined amount of protein is taken for analysis, typically 60 µg to 100 µg, with 10 pmol bovine serum albumin added as a non-endogenous internal standard.
 Samples are taken to 1% SDS, if needed, and heated to break down any sub-cellular compartments and to equilibrate the proteins and internal standard.
 Finally, the proteins are precipitated with acetone, the sample dissolved in Laemmli buffer at 1 µg/µL, and 20 µg total protein run by short run SDS-PAGE with Coomassie visualization (approx. 1.5 cm into the gel).
 Each lane is then cut as a sample, reduced, alkylated, and digested with trypsin.
 The final peptide mixture is extracted from the gel, evaporated to dryness, and reconstituted in 200µL of 1% acetic acid for LC-MS analysis.
 The resource also uses in-solution digests for specialized needs such as experiments requiring subsequent immunoaffinity purification.

-The Targeted Proteomics Service Line is housed at OMRF and operates the below equipment:
+The Targeted Proteomics Service Line operates the below equipment:

 Q Exactive Plus